asynkron/gam-web/src/docs/dotnet/Persistence.md

 ### Snapshot strategies

-When used in conjunction with event sourcing, you can optionally specify an `ISnapshotStrategy` to auto-save snapshots when saving an event.
+You can optionally specify an `ISnapshotStrategy` to auto-save snapshots when saving an event.
 The provided strategies are:

 * `EventTypeStrategy` - saves a snapshot based on the type of event saved
 * `IntervalStrategy` - saves a snapshot at a regular interval based on the number of events saved, i.e. every 100 events